Cartesian for-each at runtime

 Cartesian product

-In mathematics, a cartesian product, also called the product set, set direct product, or cross product is defined for two sets, \(A\) and \(B\), as a set: \[A\times B := \{(x,y): \forall x \in A\ \forall y \in B\}\] Let’s say we have two vectors in C++, \(\{0,1,2\}\) and \(\{3,4\}\), then their cartesian product is a vector of two-tuples : \(\{(0,3),(0,4),(1,3),(1,4),(2,3),(2,4)\}\).
-The cross product of \(n\) vectors is relatively easy to generate either by using nested for loops or using template meta-programming as long as the value of \(n\) is known at compile time.
+In mathematics, the Cartesian product of two sets \(A\) and \(B\) is the set: \[A\times B := \{(x,y) : x \in A,\ y \in B\}\] For two C++ vectors, \(\{0,1,2\}\) and \(\{3,4\}\), the product is a vector of two-tuples: \(\{(0,3),(0,4),(1,3),(1,4),(2,3),(2,4)\}\).
+The product of \(n\) vectors is easy to generate with nested for loops or template meta-programming, as long as \(n\) is known at compile time.

 Cartesian product at runtime